Climate change & the primary industries

 - resulted from increased levels of certain gases in the atmosphere

 - been caused by humans.

-Gases such as carbon dioxide, methane and nitrous oxide – known as greenhouse gases – cause air and ocean temperatures to rise.
-Over time, warmer temperatures can change weather patterns and damage the environment.
+Gases such as carbon dioxide, methane, and nitrous oxide – known as greenhouse gases – cause air and ocean temperatures to rise.
+Over time, higher temperatures can change weather patterns and damage the environment.